-The U.S. Bureau of Labor Statistics estimates the job outlook for dental assistants is faster than average.
+The U.S. Bureau of Labor Statistics estimates the job outlook for dental assistants is growing faster than average.
 They state this industry will grow 8% between 2021 and 2031, adding an additional 30,100 jobs.

 CHCP’s Dental Assistant Program offers blended learning, meaning you attend both on-campus classes and clinical training and do online coursework.
 It is the best of both worlds for students who want to work while getting an education.

 For added flexibility, CHCP offers an online Dental Assisting Program.
 This program, which is designed to be completed in as few as 48 weeks, is formatted for the working student or parent.
 This program incorporates online instruction with the benefit of nine hands-on clinical skill training sessions on Fridays and Saturdays, spread out over the entire 48 weeks at our local Houston, Dallas, McAllen, Fort Worth, Austin, and San Antonio campuses.